eglxiang/xnn/docs/source/index.rst

 Verifying installation and testing library
 ##########################################
 Run nosetests to ensure that all tests pass within your installation environment.
+Note that the first time you run nosetests with a fresh xnn installation it will take a few minutes to compile various theano functions.
+Go grab a coffee.

 To run nosetests using the CPU, run the following command from the root directory of the xnn repository::